diegoami/census_heroku/README.md

 The data can be found in the directory `data`.
 It is managed with DVC by means of `census.csv.dvc`.
-It is retrieved from a remote repository, `s3://ud-mlops-3/census` It can be retrieved wit `dvc pull`
+It is retrieved from a remote repository, `s3://ud-mlops-3/census` It can be retrieved with `dvc pull`

 Using this data we can create a model able to predict whether someone earns more or less than 50K based on their census data.
-It contains a version of the census data, which has been managed with `DVC` and cleaned up to get better results The original data is in the file `orig.csv`
+It contains a version of the census data, which has been managed with `DVC` and cleaned up to get better results The original data is in the file `orig_census.csv.dcv`

 ### DATA ANALYSIS